Spa: Bathing in Greek and Roman times

 Some of the earliest descriptions of western bathing practices came from Greece.
 The Greeks began bathing regimens that formed the foundation for modern spa procedures.
-These Aegean people utilized small bathtubs, wash basins, and foot baths for personal cleanliness.
-The earliest such findings are the baths in the palace complex at Knossos, Crete, and the luxurious alabaster bathtubs excavated in Akrotiri, Santorini; both date from the mid-2nd millennium BC.
+Aegean people utilized small bathtubs, wash basins, and foot baths for personal cleanliness.
+The earliest such findings are the baths in the palace complex at Knossos, Crete, and the alabaster bathtubs excavated in Akrotiri, Santorini; both date from the mid-2nd millennium BC.
 They established public baths and showers within their gymnasium complexes for relaxation and personal hygiene.
 Greek mythology specified that certain natural springs or tidal pools were blessed by the gods to cure disease.
 Around these sacred pools, Greeks established bathing facilities for those desiring healing.
 Supplicants left offerings to the gods for healing at these sites and bathed themselves in hopes of a cure.
 The Spartans developed a primitive vapor bath.
 At Serangeum, an early Greek balneum (bathhouse, loosely translated), bathing chambers were cut into the hillside from which the hot springs issued.
 A series of niches cut into the rock above the chambers held bathers' clothing.
 One of the bathing chambers had a decorative mosaic floor depicting a driver and chariot pulled by four horses, a woman followed by two dogs, and a dolphin below.
 Thus, the early Greeks used the natural features, but expanded them and added their own amenities, such as decorations and shelves.
 During later Greek civilization, bathhouses were often built in conjunction with athletic fields.

 The Romans emulated many of the Greek bathing practices.
-Romans surpassed the Greeks in the size and complexity of their baths.
-This came about by many factors: the larger size and population of Roman cities, the availability of running water following the building of aqueducts, and the invention of cement, which made building large edifices easier, safer, and cheaper.
+Romans surpassed the Greeks in the size and complexity of their baths, due to the larger size and population of Roman cities, the availability of running water following the building of aqueducts, and the invention of cement, which made building large edifices easier, safer, and cheaper.
 As in Greece, the Roman bath became a focal center for social and recreational activity.
-As the Roman Empire expanded, the idea of the public bath spread to all parts of the Mediterranean and into regions of Europe and North Africa.
-With the construction of the aqueducts, the Romans had enough water not only for domestic, agricultural, and industrial uses, but also for their leisurely pursuits.
+As the Roman Empire expanded, the concept of the public bath spread to all parts of the Mediterranean and into regions of Europe and North Africa.
+With the construction of the aqueducts, the Romans had enough water not only for domestic, agricultural, and industrial uses, but also for leisurely pursuits.
 The aqueducts provided water that was later heated for use in the baths.
-Today, the extent of the Roman bath is revealed at ruins and in archaeological excavations in Europe, Africa, and the Middle East.
+Today, the extent of the Roman bath is found at ruins and in archaeological excavations in Europe, Africa, and the Middle East.